For a full listing of program requirements and course offerings see the course catalog: http://catalog.sdstate.edu/

 SDSU 2017 South Africa Travel

-This blog will chronicle our class trip to South Africa from March 3rd until March 12th, 2017.
+This blog chronicles our class trip to South Africa from March 3rd until March 12th, 2017.